 - 1. Use Chlorofluorocarbon (CFC) free HVAC and refrigeration systems in the project (essential) - 2.
-Fire extinguishers and suppression systems installed in the project must be free from halogens (essential) - 3.
-Use Hydro chlorofluorocarbon (HCFC) free HVAC and refrigeration systems in the project (1 points) - 4.
-Prepare the Construction Policy specifying the use of HCFC free HVAC and refrigeration systems in the facility as per the intent of the principle.
-The policy shall be applicable for all future renovations and expansions.
-(1 point)
+Fire extinguishers and suppression systems installed in the project must be free from halons (essential) - 3.
+Use Hydro chlorofluorocarbon (HCFC) free HVAC and refrigeration systems in the project (2 points)